francisdzheng/dsper2020/tutorials/tutorial01.md

 ![jupyter3](jupyter3.png)

+To shut down your Jupyter Notebook server, type `ctrl + c`.

-To You will complete your homework assignments in these notebooks.
+You will complete your homework assignments in these notebooks.

 ## Selecting a data set